catseye/The-Dossier/article/Some Notes on Drawing.md

 paintings from photographs, and you can really tell with those, too.
 Photographs are far more unforgiving about lighting than the human eye is.

+A word on technique.
+A tradeoff that applies to all of these methods is that if you make a mark too slowly, it looks "fussy" — too deliberate, somehow.
+But the faster you make a mark, the more likely it will be inaccurate.
+The only way out of this tradeoff is to make accurate marks quickly.

+And, just the same as e.g. handling a bow and arrow, the only way to be both fast and accurate is to have a lifetime of practice.

+I remember reading something written by students of Mervyn Peake, and they were consistently impressed by his _confidence_ of line.
+That's probably exactly what I'm talking about here.

 Books
 -----

 I've read a number of "How to Draw X" books, of course, but they don't tend to go into much depth.
 (Deconstruct the subject into a number of tin-cans.
 OK.
 Try different media and grounds until you find what you like.
-OK...)
+OK, OK...)

 It wasn't until I encountered these two books that I felt I had really found studies of drawing _per se_: